 “Countless numbers of working people are starting to actually believe that they could exercise transformative power… It is an awakening, in the truest sense of the word.” she recently rejoices.
 Jane Fonda calls Naomi her hero.

-Thanks for reading, if you’ve made it this far, I invite you to leave a personal brag and a 50+ woman’s name in the comments that reflects your brilliance.
+Thanks for reading, if you’ve made it this far, I invite you to leave a personal brag that reflects your brilliance and the name of a 50+ woman whose power you recognize.
 Let’s make a garland.
-I am going to start it with Michelle Obama.
-Peace!
+I am going to start with loving the films I’ve made, they’re hilarious and Michelle Obama.